Utah’s 5 Best Destination Races

 What to See: There’s plenty of hiking in the area at Arches and Canyonlands National Parks.
 Or explore Moab in a Jeep, on a mountain bike, or in a raft down the Colorado River.

 Where to Stay: Moab is 3–4 hours from Salt Lake City and lodging options range from camping to family-friendly five-star hotels.
 Red Cliffs Lodge and Sorrel River Ranch offer private shuttles to the start line and are easy to reach after the race ends.
 For tent campers, plenty of sites line the Colorado River.

 Snow Canyon Half Marathon

 Run downhill through the red rock wonderscape of Snow Canyon State Park, passing sandstone cliffs and volcanic landscapes on this USATF-certified half marathon route that ends at Snow Canyon High School.
 All runners must take the bus to the start from the high school, and the entire course is paved.
 Follow a pacer to stay on track with your desired finish time.
 Not up for running 13.1?
-Sign up for the 5K that’s run on the surrounding trails.
-There are also one-mile, half-mile, and 200-meter dash races for kids.
+Sign up for the the half marathon, or fun runs with one-mile, half-mile, and 200-meter dash races for kids.